nychealth/coronavirus-data/totals/Readme.md

 # totals/

 This folder contains cumulative totals since the start of the COVID-19 outbreak in NYC, which the Health Department defines as the diagnosis of the first confirmed COVID-19 case on February 29, 2020.
-Note that the Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of event and date of report.
+The Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of event and date of report.

 ## Files